scoobybejesus/cryptools/examples/examples.md

 (Note: new reports have been added since the write-up below was written.
 Nevertheless, evaluating the reports should mostly be self-explanatory.
-Pass a -p flag from the command line to see the full list of available reports - and select from them - once the import has taken place.)
+Pass a -p flag from the command line to be presented a full list of available reports to select from once the import has taken place.)

 ## 1. Using the wizard